Make Time to Be Quiet

 Here’s the key to hearing God speak and getting his vision for your life: God wants to meet with you.

 You need to realize you’re not waiting on God; he’s waiting on you.
 God made you to have a relationship with him.
-He wants you to spend time with him on a daily basis.
+He wants you to spend time with him daily.
 He wants you to schedule a date with him every day.
 God is waiting.

-Getting alone in a quiet place is pretty difficult today.
+Getting alone in a quiet place can be difficult today.
 I don’t know if you realize how much noise there is in your life.
-You’ve always got the radio on in the car or you’ve got earbuds in or Bluetooth turned on.
+Maybe you’ve always got the radio on in the car, or you’ve got earbuds in or Bluetooth turned on.
 Every waiting room, grocery store, and elevator has music.
 There’s very little time or space in your life that’s absolutely quiet.

 Talk It Over

 How much of your day is spent in silence?